 Grants and promises to give are carried at the original amount less an estimate made for doubtful accounts based on a review of all outstanding amounts on a monthly basis.
 Management determines the allowance for credit losses by identifying troubled accounts and by using the historical experience applied to an aging of accounts.
 Promises to give are written off when deemed uncollectible.

 Property and Equipment

-Property and equipment purchases are capitalized at cost and depreciated on a straight-line basis over their estimated lives.
+Property and equipment purchases are capitalized at cost and depreciated using the declining balance method over their estimated lives.
 The Organization capitalizes all property and equipment purchased with a cost of \$1,000 or more.